Bonf6059/ISA-Epochs/README.md

       - Pyrinth
          Pyrinth pylons can grow plants
       - Golems
+         Added Pyrinth Golem that can cook and haul Hay Golem can haul
          Added PyrinthHeart and CrioPyrinthHeart
          Reduced costs of a lot of researches
          Reduced skill level needed to produce anima dolls